amoljp19/mvvm-code/README.md

 * Which will generate the apk and will be installed on the connected device

+### Run All Local Unit Tests Located at app/src/test/java/ with Code Coverage

 ### SonarQube server installation
 * Download SonarQube here -> https://www.sonarqube.org/downloads/.
 * Extract your sonarqube-{version}.zip